highsource/raspberry-pi-adsb/README.md

   * (Optional) Band-pass Filter *SMA Female - SMA Male* [amazon.de](https://www.amazon.de/gp/product/B010GBQXK8)
   * (Optional) Cable *SMA Female - MCX Male* [amazon.de](https://www.amazon.de/gp/product/B00V4PS1L0)
   * USB RTL-SDR Receiver [amazon.de](https://www.amazon.de/gp/product/B00VZ1AWQA)

+We'll assume that you already have a PC with microSD or SD card reader, monitor with HDMI connection and USB keyboard and mouse needed for installation and that you don't have to order the additionally.

 ## Notes on the shopping list